Ehren12/C-http-server/README.md

     ./server PORT
 Replace PORT with your desired port 🔁
 > 🔴It is required you are on Linux or at least running WSL2 on Windows.
 If you're on Mac, it may work, not entirely sure...

-Be sure to put all your static files you want to serve in the view folder
+‼️‼️ Be sure to put all the static files you want to serve in the view folder

 The project is open for any contributions and It will mean a lot to me if you decide to contribute or even open an issue ✍️